SmarterApp/ARI/EmbeddedJavaScript.md

     description: Functions that assist in the layout of drag-and-drop assessment items.
     */

-The header must be the very first thing in the file.
+The JavaScript header must be the very first thing in the file.
 The metadata (name and description in the above example) is not used by the Proof of Concept implementation but the name, at a minimum, is recommended.
 Since this is a multi-line comment in JavaScript syntax it will be ignored by JavaScript parsers.

 ## Implementation Notes

 The EJS file along with all includes is translated into one large JavaScript function.
-The sole parameter to the function is the "ari_s" object as described in the [Runtime Object](RuntimeObjects) documentation.
-All HTML content (everything outside of <% and %> delimiters) is converted into [ari_s.write](RuntimeObjects.html#ari_s.write) statements.
+The sole parameter to the function is the "ari_s" object as described in the [Runtime Object](RuntimeObjects.html) documentation.
+All HTML content (everything outside of <% and %> delimiters) is converted into [ari_s.write](RuntimeObjects.html#function-writestring) statements.
 Conveniently, JavaScript supports the definition of functions within other functions so functions embedded within EJS files (or their includes) require no special treatment.

 Once the EJS has been converted into straight JavaScript, the function is executed to generate the HTML stream that is sent to the browser.
 The Proof of Concept uses the Microsoft JScript.net compiler to compile the JavaScript into machine code.
 However, the syntax and concept are entirely compatible with other JavaScript/ECMAScript implementations.

 To reduce server load and increase performance in an actual deployment, the Compiled JavaScript and the generated HTML it produces could both be cached.
 Since the generated HTML will change according to accessibility, the accessibility settings would have to be included in the key to the rendered HTML cache whereas the compiled EJS would be valid regardless of variations in accessibility settings.

+The HTML page that hosts the assessment item must include JavaScript that implements the [ari_b](RuntimeObjects.html#object-ari_b) object.
+It would be convenient to use a JavaScript library such as JQuery to implement that page.
+However, it's possible, and likely that the assessment item itself uses JQuery.
+In order to minimize collisions between library use by the host page and the assessment item, JavaScript in the host page does not use JQuery.
+It is a minimal set of code sufficient to supply services needed by the item and to communicate the student response to with the server.